Gifu Japan Travel Guide

 Your travel choices make a difference in contributing to local communities and ethical practices.

-Purchase local goods and crafts directly from small shops and skilled workers in Kawaramachi.
+Purchase local goods and crafts directly from little shops and artisans in Kawaramachi.
 This directs money to the community.

-Shop Local CraftsDine at local restaurants and stay at hotels that are not part of a chain or ryokan.
+Shop Local CraftsDine at local restaurants and stay at independent hotels or ryokan.
 This circulates money within the Gifu economy.
 Support Ukai traditions through viewing experiences.
 Global conservation efforts also welcome contributions.

 Discover Local Experiences